pantheon-systems/documentation/source/content/guides/sso/03-sso-organizations.md

 - User submits the Pantheon login form with their email address.

-- User is authenticated and taken to their Pantheon Dashboard.
+- User is authenticated and taken to Pantheon.

 ## Terminus Authentication